ibm-cloud-architecture/refarch-cloud-devtest-devops/README.md

 ## Objective

 This document provides all of the preparation you need to set up accounts and use those accounts to complete the [Create and use a microservices toolchain with DevOps Insights (v2)](https://www.ibm.com/devops/method/tutorials/tutorial_toolchain_microservices_cd?task=1).
-To be successful in the tutorials, you must have access to the internet, an set of active accounts noted below and this preparation document.
+To be successful in the tutorials, you must have access to the internet, a set of active accounts noted below and this preparation document.
 Your Bluemix account needs to have an organization and two spaces created.
 Please follow these guidelines when preparing for a lab:
   - be mindful to limit your tool chain name to less than 30 characters and ensure it is unique
-- ensure you are in a Bluemix organization in the US South region (where Open Tool Chain is available)
+  - ensure you are in a Bluemix organization in the US South region (where Open Toolchain is available)
-- if you are using a temporary account, ensure you have sufficient memory and service instance availability [click here for guidance](https://console.bluemix.net/docs/pricing/index.html#bmtrial)
+  - if you are using a temporary Bluemix account, ensure you have sufficient memory and service instance availability [click here for guidance](https://console.bluemix.net/docs/pricing/index.html#bmtrial)

  **Use the accounts/credentials creared here in the lab tutorial you will access at the end of this document**

 **Tasks**:
 - [Task 1: Create Bluemix trial account](#task-1-create-bluemix-trial-account)